oliverharcourt/anime-recommender/README.md

 ## General Info

 This project is a simple recommendation engine for MyAnimeList.
-It uses Milvus to search for similar animes to the ones in a users anime list.
+It uses a fine-tuned BERT model to generate embeddings for animes, and Milvus for similarity search in this embedding space.

 ## Usage

+The code relies on a running [Milvus docker container](https://milvus.io/docs/install_standalone-docker.md).

-To use this project to generate anime recommendations for a given MAL account, simply run:
+To generate anime recommendations for a given MAL account, simply run:

 ```shell
 $ python main.py -u [user_name]